I would like to introduce myself, my name is Mrs. Pesch and I am LCA’s School Counselor -

 There are many aspects to the school counseling program at Lake Country Academy.
 I have the most contact with students through classroom guidance lessons.
-I go into 1st – 5th grade every other week to deliver a 30 minute classroom lesson.
-I teach 6th – 8th grade every Friday and I visit Pre-K monthly.
+These lessons are held every other week for 30 mins.
+Topics include; feelings, peer relations (bullying, conflict resolution), decision making, protective behaviors (staying safe) and career awareness.
 I also work with students individually, either meeting with them on a regular basis or as issues come up.
+At times, small groups are offered for students that are in similar situations or have similar needs.
+For example, Rainbow Kids is for children who have experienced a loss or change in their family dynamic.

 I use a positive and proactive approach to help students achieve success at school and I am a resource for students, staff and families.